neondatabase/website/content/changelog/2022-10-04-console-release/index.md

 ### What's new

-- UI: Social authentication with Hasura provider.
+- UI: Added social authentication for Hasura, enabling users to sign in using using social networking services supported by Hasura.
 - Control Plane: Improved performance of project creation.

 ### Bug fixes